 In this episode we cover the Drupal Subuser module.
 This module makes it easy to allow your users to manage other users on your site.
 This works great if you want to allow a site manager to be able to add in users of a specific role, but not have access to the full Drupal User Administration pages.

 In this installment of the Daily Dose of Drupal, we are looking not at a module, but rather how to exclude a node from a view using the node/content ID.
+If you are new to views, you can check out our Drupal views introduction.

 Sometimes you need to display something dynamically based on the page the user is currently viewing.
 Sure you can accomplish some of this with blocks, or even just panels, but sometimes it's nice to have the best of both worlds.